Welcome to Class One!

 What do we do?

 Every morning the children are taught the core subjects; Mathematics, Read Write Inc Phonics and Literacy.
-Science is taught on a Monday afternoon.
+Science is taught on a Friday afternoon.
 The Foundation Subjects, which covers History, Geography, Art and DT, P.E., Computing, Music, PSHE (to include My Happy Mind) and RE are taught in the afternoons.

 Our Reception and Year 1 literacy follows Greg Bottrill's Drawing Club philosophy.
 Whilst we still teach the National Curriculum objectives, Drawing Club provides an age appropriate approach, enhancing creativity, immersing children into a world full of imagination, whilst fostering a love of writing, and allowing children to give meaning to their drawings and mark making.
-Greg Bottrill is the author of 'Can I go and Play Now' and is an experienced Early Years practitioner who finds the magic in play and is a champion for adventure through imagination.
+Greg Bottrill is the author of 'Can I go and Play Now' and is an experienced Early Years practitioner who finds the magic in play and is a champion for adventure through imagination and freedom in creativity.
 In Class 1, we love Drawing Club and have been able to see clear progression in writing since adopting this approach.

 To ensure a smooth transition from Reception to Year 1, all Class 1 children have access to a carefully planned Continuous Provision, indoors and outdoors, which is designed to fit the EYFS framework and the Key Stage 1 National Curriculum.
 The children use the outdoors in all weathers so it is important that they have appropriate clothing for this.

 Year 1 spellings are set and will be in line with RWI sound teaching.
 There will also be common exception words (RWI red words) to learn.
 These are sent out by PING once a week, on a Monday, so that they can be practised at home with an adult.
+Paper copies will come home in the book bags on a Tuesday.

 Reception children are given opportunities to practise their sounds throughout the day - you could also do this at home by selecting a few at a time, and flash carding with cards supplied by school.
 Any additional support given at home can consolidate their learning and give them an extra boost in their overall progress.
-Please get in touch if you would like any resources to use at home or ideas of fun ways to practise at home.
-We will send home phonics books, and regular blending to practise.
-We can also share online links for RWI videos for home use, ideas and games.
+Please get in touch if you would like any resources to use at home, or ideas of fun ways to practise at home.
+We will send home phonics books, and regular blending practise.
+We will also share online links for RWI videos for home use, ideas and games.

 In Class 1, we use 'Evidence Me' to provide you at home with an insight to what your child is doing in reception.
 Evidence Me tracks your child's progress against the EYFS Framework allowing us to monitor their development.
 We hope you will enjoy looking at what your child has been doing, and would welcome you to send us any of your own observations through the Evidence Me portal so that we can share their development both ways.